daviskoh/codestars/prework.md

 What are #import and #include used for?

+These are preprocessor directives that add a specified file to the preprocessor output. `#import` makes sure that the file is only included once.

 What are global variables?

 Explain what a callback is.
 How might callbacks be useful?